ganteam-vr/gan_museum/README.md

 ```
 Response contains the path of the folder in which the generated .obj files for the 3D object are placed.

-### Requirements
-Before you begin, ensure you have met the following requirements:

-Operating System: Ubuntu
-Python version: 3.8+

 ### Acknowledgements
 We would like to thank Goud jaar, Ameen Quarshi, Asharab Heidr, Tawfik Abouaish for contributing in that project